 NCRPOSD's jurisdictional boundary is 791.4 square miles or 506,517 acres in size and includes all unincorporated and incorporated lands within Napa County.
-The jurisdictional boundary is conterminous with NCRPOSD's sphere of influence, which was adopted by the Commission in 2010.
-Although eligible to expand into other counties, there have been no changes to NCRPOSD's jurisdictional boundary since formation2.
+The jurisdictional boundary is conterminous with NCRPOSD's sphere of influence, which was

 E. Population and Growth